lit/rfcs/rfcs/NNNN-preact-signals.md

       }
       updateFromLit = false;
     });
-    return signal.value;
+    return signal.peek();
   }

+  // disconnected / reconnected too
 }
 export const watch = directive(WatchSignal);
 ```

+#### Static analysis of watch()

+`watch()` essentially unwraps a `Signal<T>`.
+This should be analyzable by template analyzers like lit-analyzer, but we need to check and ensure this is the case.

 ### Auto-watching template tag

 Auto-watching versions of `html` and `svg` template tags will scan a template result's values and automatically wrap them in a `watch()` directive if they are signals.

 We should be able to detect signals with `value instanceof Signal`.
-Which the `instanceof` operator is fragile, especially in the presence of multiple copies of a module, it appears that the Preact Signals modules are _already_ fragile in this respect due to module-scoped state: all signals, computed signals, and effects, must use the same module instance to work.
+While the `instanceof` operator is fragile, especially in the presence of multiple copies of a module, it appears that the Preact Signals modules are _already_ fragile in this respect due to module-scoped state: all signals, computed signals, and effects, must use the same module instance to work.
+We have filed an [issue for a more robust check](https://github.com/preactjs/signals/issues/402) and will revist this topic when that issue is addressed.

 ## Implementation Considerations

 ### Implementation Plan

 Implementation should be straight forward.
 We'll create a new `@lit/labs/preact-signals` package with the three APIs proposed here.
 There is nothing needed in core to support this.

+#### lit-analyzer

+After the library is launched, we need to check that the `watch()` directive is analyzed correctly and if not, fix it.

+Currently, the auto-watching `html` tag will not be analyzed correctly.
+We should investigate if we could annotate a tag such that the analyzer knows that expressions may be wrapped, so that we don't have to hard-code support for this package.

 ### Backward Compatibility